 Non-allowable Expenses: Federal regulations stipulate that student budgets may not include the costs of purchasing an automobile, expenses related to the support of the student's parents or siblings and/or funds for the repayment of a loan in previous years.
-Relocation expenses for moving to the Scranton area are also not allowable expenses for the purpose of establishing eligibility for financial aid, nor is the cost of furnishing an apartment.
+Relocation expenses for moving to the Scranton area in the first year or for moving away from Scranton at the end of the fourth year are also not allowable expenses for the purpose of establishing eligibility for financial aid, nor is the cost of furnishing an apartment.